Octoberfest7/KDStab/README.md

 # KDStab
 This is a Beacon Object File combined implementation of Yaxser's Backstab and pwn1sher's KillDefender for use with Cobalt Strike.

 ![image](https://user-images.githubusercontent.com/91164728/157600560-ebc12f11-a74d-47aa-a6a4-9636e81bb24b.png)

 # Introduction
 KDStab is a post-explotiation tool to defeat Windows Defender (in theory it could work for other solutions as well but have not tested) so that other post-ex tools may be used without as much fear of detection.
-It levarages Backstab and KillDefender in order to accomplish this, both of which are called when appropriate by the kdstab Cobalt Strike command.
+It leverages Backstab and KillDefender in order to accomplish this, both of which are called when appropriate by the kdstab Cobalt Strike command.

 KDStab has been tested successfully on x64 Windows 10, Windows 11, and Server 2019.

 KDStab requires Administrator or System level access.

 Primary functions:

-  -Enumerate the integrity of a process
+  1. Enumerate the integrity of a process

-  -Strip a process of its privileges and set its integrity to Untrusted -Kill a PPL protected process
+  2. Strip a process of its privileges and set its integrity to Untrusted

+  3. Kill a PPL protected process

-  -List the handles for a PPL protected process
+  4. List the handles for a PPL protected process

-  -Close a specific handle for a PPL protected process
+  5. Close a specific handle for a PPL protected process

 # Examples
 Check the integrity level of a process

 ![image](https://user-images.githubusercontent.com/91164728/157605672-d4a491e9-c8a8-4215-aef3-eaa99deb30d6.png)

-Strip a process of its privileges and set its token to Untrusted:
+Strip a process of its privileges and set its token to Untrusted

 ![image](https://user-images.githubusercontent.com/91164728/157605903-f2df0b50-d233-45b7-b092-6fbb6022d95c.png)

-Result of /STRIP command:
+Result of /STRIP command

 ![image](https://user-images.githubusercontent.com/91164728/157606113-36256c63-59ef-4e15-8f18-ef3dc7ecc34f.png)

-Kill a PPL protected process:
+Kill a PPL protected process

 ![image](https://user-images.githubusercontent.com/91164728/157605876-4572bf6e-d1f2-4c1b-ac23-d5f10f863e8b.png)

 # Background